darlingtonmaposa/Cloud-hosted-static-website/README.md

 ### 5) Create an IAM Role <a id='5_section_id'></a>
 ---

 In step 5 you once again get the chance to show off your cloud computing skills.
-This predict involves using *a lot* of AWS services, and as such we need a comprehensive IAM Role that will adequately govern the access and authority of the AWS Lambda function.
-In this predict you will make use of the following services:
+This project involves using *a lot* of AWS services, and as such we need a comprehensive IAM Role that will adequately govern the access and authority of the AWS Lambda function.
+In this project you will make use of the following services:

     - AWS Lambda